soerenab/AudioMNIST/README.md

 ### Repository structure

 #### data (audioMNIST)
-The dataset consists of 30000 audio samples of spoken digits (0-9) of 60 different speakers.
-There is one directory per speaker holding the audio recordings.
-Additionally "audioMNIST_meta.txt" provides meta information such as gender or age of each speaker.
+* The dataset consists of 30000 audio samples of spoken digits (0-9) of 60 different speakers.
+* There is one directory per speaker holding the audio recordings.
+* Additionally "audioMNIST_meta.txt" provides meta information such as gender or age of each speaker.

 #### models
-There are two different model architectures and training parameters in the CAFFE deep learning framework format as well as a bash script to train and test the models.
+* There are two different model architectures and training parameters in the CAFFE deep learning framework format.
+* Bash script to train and test models.

 #### recording_scripts
-Scripts to gather further audio samples.
+* Scripts to gather further audio samples.

 #### preprocessing_data.py
-A python script to preprocess the provided audio records and to store them in a format suitable for the provided caffe models.
+* A python script to preprocess the provided audio records and to store them in a format suitable for the provided caffe models.

-If you use the provided audioMNIST dataset for your project, please cite **Interpreting and Explaining Deep Neural Networks for Classification of Audio Signals project** (https://arxiv.org/abs/1807.03418).
+If you use the provided audioMNIST dataset for your project, please cite **Interpreting and Explaining Deep Neural Networks for Classification of Audio Signals** (https://arxiv.org/abs/1807.03418).